Working at Braze

 9:30–10:30am // Responding to Customer Emails

-I end up spending a decent amount of the morning digging through inbound emails from my clients.
+I end up spending a decent amount of the morning digging through inbound emails from my customers.
 I often tell people that being a Customer Success Manager is like being a human Swiss army knife—and this part of the job is a prime example of why.

-While running through my inbox, I’m quickly pivoting between enabling customers on use cases (“Hi, XX, based on my experience with some of my other clients, here’s how I would set up that campaign to meet your reporting requirements across multiple languages…”), reviewing the final copy for an upcoming case study with a client who saw a big boost in engagement by A/B testing the “from” names they used in their emails (“Hi, YY, our marketing team has finished copy and design of your case study, so I wanted to share it for you approval…”), and responding to queries and concerns of all kinds.
+While running through my inbox, I’m quickly pivoting between enabling customers on use cases (“Hi, XX, based on my experience with some of my other customers, here’s how I would set up that campaign to meet your reporting requirements across multiple languages…”), reviewing the final copy for an upcoming case study with a customer who saw a big boost in engagement by A/B testing the “from” names they used in their emails (“Hi, YY, our marketing team has finished copy and design of your case study, so I wanted to share it for you approval…”), and responding to queries and concerns of all kinds.
 It’s bracing, but there’s something really fulfilling about being able to help so many people—and checking so much off the to-do list—in such a short stretch of time.

 10:30am–12:30pm // Executive Business Review Prep